co360/soda-hol/4-use-soda-apis-for-crud-operations.md

 1. Return to the **todos.js** file in the **db_apis** directory.

 2. Locate the `update` function and replace the comment related to adding SODA code with code that does the following:
+    * Get a reference to the todos collection.
     * Use the appropriate SODA API to update the todo in the collection.
-Use the  method that returns the metadata related to the document.
+Use the  `replaceOneAndGet` method which returns the metadata related to the document.
     * Use the metadata returned from the update to determine if the update was successful.
 If it was then return true, otherwise (perhaps the key value passed in didn't exist) return false.

     Do your best to write the code on your own, but [use this update example](solutions/4/update.js) if needed.